hbansal987/module5/module_05/lesson_05.03/lesson_05.03.md

 [comment]: <GM: the image below shows RigidBody and CapsuleColllider components on the character but I don't think we've added them yet>
-An animator controller controls the logic for a characters movement such as when to go from resting to walking state and how fast to walk etc

 [comment]: <GM: you don't say to set the Animator Component properties like Update Mode and CullingMode, or uncheck Root Motion?: Addressed above in line #55>

 ![6.png](public/assets/6.png)